tuye04/tuye04/README.md

   I am a full stack software engineer with a knack of building things from scrach and organizing complexity

-  Stacks: CSS , HTML 5, NeXtjs, Angular, Nestjs, ExpressJS, Nodejs
+  Stacks: CSS , HTML 5, Nextjs, Angular, Nestjs, ExpressJS, Nodejs

  He/Him